repath-project/repath-studio/src/renderer/history/README.md

 ## What we currently do

 - Each document has a dedicated `:history` map.
-- We explicitly call a `finalize` function when we need to push a new state to history.
-This allows us to avoid throttling or debouncing specific actions.
-We can also easily cancel an operation by swapping the current state with the last history point (see `renderer.history.events/cancel`).
-We are modifying our db and call finalize when we are done.
+- We can also cancel an operation by swapping the current state with the last history point (see `renderer.history.handlers/swap`).
 - Our state is normalized to easily access specific points in history.
 We can then look for a specific state on our tree by id and then retrieve its data with a simple `get-in`.
 - All changes under [:documents :document-key :elements] should be considered undoable and part of the file history.